Trainee probation officer programme Richmond

 Understand the Role: Before applying, make sure you fully understand what being a probation officer entails.
 Familiarise yourself with the responsibilities and skills required, as this will help you tailor your application.

 Highlight Relevant Experience: In your CV and cover letter, emphasise any experience you have working with challenging behaviours or in similar environments.
-This could be through paid work or voluntary roles, showcasing your emotional intelligence and resilience.
+This could be through paid work or voluntary roles, so don’t hesitate to include all relevant experiences.

 How to prepare for a job interview at MOJ